hayaken8112/keyword-phrase-suggest-holo/README.md

 Visual Studio 2017

 ## How to build
+* Initialize the project with mixed-reality-toolkit
 * Build the "KeywordPhrase" Scene
-* The unity project needs to be initialized with mixed-reality-toolkit
 * Open the solution file in your build directory and build with visual studio